The 1970s kitchen usually looks like a cabinet problem. It is rarely only a cabinet problem.

 Is it worth remodeling a 1970s kitchen?

-Yes, if the layout can still work or be improved without rebuilding the whole room.
-Many 1970s kitchens have solid bones under dark cabinets, soffits, old flooring, and weak lighting.
+Yes, if the layout can work or be improved without rebuilding the entire room.
+Many 1970s kitchens have solid bones under dark cabinets, low soffits, old flooring, and weak lighting.

 Should I keep 1970s kitchen cabinets?

 Keep them when the boxes are solid, the layout works, and the damage is mostly cosmetic.
-Replace them when water damage, poor storage, bad appliance placement, or layout problems are controlling the room.
+Replace them when water damage, poor storage, bad appliance clearances, or layout problems are what is actually driving the remodel.

 Can I remove a 1970s kitchen soffit?

 Sometimes.
 Check inside first.
-A soffit may hide wiring, ducts, plumbing, uneven ceilings, or framing issues.
+A soffit may hide wiring, ducts, plumbing, uneven ceilings, or framing conditions.
 Empty soffits are easier to remove, but many are not empty.

 What should I check before demolishing a 1970s kitchen?